Last updated: 31/10/2013

 who encourage entrepreneurial skills and attitudes in others.

-diverse selection of business sectors and have included large and
+business sectors and have included large and small businesses.

-small businesses.
-Recipients of the individual award have been from
+Recipients of the individual award have been from varied social and

-working day of September each year and the winners are announced on
+September each year and the winners are announced on 21st April the

 For further enquiries call The Queen’s Awards Office helpline on